About this information

 Website: NHS Talking Therapy | Vita Health Group

 VitaMinds offers a free, confidential service on behalf of the NHS.
 They provide various psychological therapies for conditions such as depression, anxiety, sleep disorders and post-traumatic stress disorder.
-Support is delivered either face-to-face, by phone, online, or in a group setting.
+Support is face-to-face, by phone, online, or in a group setting.
 You can refer yourself by giving them a call or by filling in the online form.

 Befriending